AdrianL1123/Wheel-Bites/README.md

 ## Getting Started

-This project is the starting point for **Spin to Eat**, a meal-logging and food suggestion app.
+This project is the starting point for **Wheel-Meal**, a meal-logging and food suggestion app.
 To use app fork the repo and create a supabase account and connect with the app.
 Then in your terminal do **flutter clean** then **flutter run**